 Who Are We?

-But we still think our church seeks to be a community of people who love like Jesus Christ.
+We strive to be a church who seeks to be a community of people who love like Jesus Christ.
 We come from across the South Shore and beyond to worship at our little chapel in Hingham (and now a bit more mobile as we branch out our gatherings).
 We value living as good neighbors, partnering in what God is doing both near and far.
 We strive to have our gatherings focused around Christ and his practices of hospitality and table fellowship.
 When we’re together, we’re characterized by mutual sharing, welcoming all people, and providing a safe space for people who need healing and comfort.

 The Anchor of Hull